-5.5 Cortical Thickness Analysis
+E. Cortical Thickness

-The previously available approaches for computing the cortical thickness in discrete triangle meshes produce noisy thickness measures [11] [23] [36].
-So it is necessary to smooth the thickness measurements along the cortex via PDE based smoothing techniques [1] [8] [13].
-On the other hand, the WFS provides smooth functional representation of the outer and inner surfaces so that the distance measures between the surfaces should be already smooth.Hence, the WFS avoids this additional step of thickness smoothing
+The previously available approaches for computing the cortical thickness in discrete triangle meshes produce noisy thickness measures [9], [18], [32].
+So it is necessary to smooth the thickness measurements along the cortex via PDE based smoothing techniques [1], [6], [10].
+On the other hand, the WFS provides smooth functional representation of the outer and inner surfaces so that the distance measures between the surfaces should be already smooth.
+Hence, the WFS avoids this additional step of thickness smoothing done in most of thickness analysis literature [9], [10].
+It is not necessary to perform data smoothing in the WFS formulation.

-Figure 9: T statistic map for gray matter density and cortical thickness thresholded at between -4 and 4 for the comparison purpose.
+Fig. 10.
+T statistic map for gray matter density and cortical thickness thresholded at between -4 and 4 for the comparision purpose.
 In the gray matter density results, signals are mainly detected in either the inner surface or the outer surface but not in the middle surface.
-This validates the conjecture in VBM that the signal will be mainly detected around the tissue boundary.
-The gray matter density results and the thickness results do not overlap reconfirming that the thickness and gray matter density are not positive correlated measurements.
-Our study directly demonstrates that the VBM and cortical thickness analysis SPMs will not overlap.
+This indicates that density-based morphometries will mainly detect signal near tissue boundaries.
+Gray matter density and the thickness results do not overlap reconfirming that the thickness and gray matter density are not positively correlated.